 What Blogging Camera We Use Now

-About 2 years ago my Canon 7D was at a point where it just needed to be retired, so I upgraded to a Canon 6D.
+About 2 years ago my Canon 7D was at a point where it just needed to be retired, so I upgraded to a Canon EOS 6D, the best camera in Canon at an affordable price point.
 If you can’t tell, I’m a Canon girl.
-I learned photography on a Canon and have been using them for 14+ years and probably always will.
+I learned photography on a Canon and have been using them for 14+ years and probably always will as they make good blogging cameras.
 That doesn’t mean Nikon or Sony isn’t great – they are – it’s just photographers tend to pick a brand and stick with it.
 Nikon, for example, has all the buttons basically reserve from Canon cameras, so when I pick a Nikon up, I fumble around taking photos and I get frustrated.

-I really enjoy my camera.
-It’s lightweight, full framed, has a great battery life, easy-to-navigate menu, wifi built in and is at a great price point.
+I really enjoy my camera and it has many features.
+It’s lightweight, has image stabilization, is full framed, has a great battery life, easy-to-navigate menu, wifi built in so you can put images on social media right away, and is at a great price point.
+It’s take quality images every time.
 Right now, I think it’s about $1000 for a 6D, and Canon released the 6D Mark ii recently.
 A grand may sound like a scary number, but in the photography world, that’s really cheap!
 I highly recommend this camera if you are looking to upgrade your camera gear and focus on better blog photography, or if you are looking to purchase a nice camera for your personal use, but don’t want to spend a crazy amount of money

 Grow Your Instagram!